-The faculty is represented in institutional governance through the Academic Senate and its committees, President's Cabinet, school meetings, and other participatory governance committees.
+The faculty are represented in institutional governance through the Academic Senate and its committees, President's Cabinet, school meetings, and other participatory governance committees.
 The Academic Senate has purview over "academic and professional matters" including curriculum, grading, among other areas as established in the 1988 legislation The Community College Reform Act.
 In addition, the faculty exercises a voice in academic program, curricula, and faculty personnel through committees such as Student Services Council, Curriculum Review Committee, Academic Affairs Committee, Program Review Committee, and through the faculty hiring process.

-The Classified Staff is represented in institutional governance through the Classified Senate, President's Cabinet, school meetings, hiring committees, and other participatory governance committees.
+The Classified Professionals are represented in institutional governance through the Classified Senate, Classified Professional Learning, President's Cabinet, the Classified Equity Taskforce, Mesa Pathways, Student Equity, HSI, Promise, the Mesa Foundation, school meetings, hiring committees, other participatory governance committees, and through accreditation, institutional effectiveness, resource allocation, outcomes assessment, and strategic planning.

-The Associated Students Government is the representative body of the students in the participatory governance process at Mesa College.
+The Associated Students (AS) is the representative body of the students in the participatory governance process at Mesa College.
 The Associated Students President and Vice President represent students on the President's Cabinet.
 Student participation in campus affairs is also strengthened by membership on many college committees.
+The AS provides students with practical leadership experience in the areas of budget/financial planning, parliamentary procedures, and in the development of programs and services which are designed to meet student needs.

-The engaged Mesa College population brings different points of view to the table which encourages robust discussions.
+The engaged Mesa College population brings different points of view to the table, which encourages robust discussions.
 The central focus is on our students and how we can make their college experience more successful.
 This common goal makes Mesa College a great place to work, teach, and learn.